gvwilson/sensibleadventures/misc/bear-02.md

 back into servitude.*

-Noxy heard the shouting before she saw the mob outside the garrison's gate.  *Hold,* she mind-spoke to Cloak.
+Noxy heard the shouting before she saw the mob outside the garrison's gate.  *Hold,* she mind-spoke to Charger.
 Forty or fifty people were bunched together in the street, pumping the air with their fists and stomping their feet.